Rush Hour 2: Cast

-Jeremy Piven, Saul Rubinek, and Gianni Russo have cameo appearances as a Versace salesman, a casino box man, and a pit boss respectively.
+The cast also includes Maggie Q as a young woman Carter unsuccessfully flirts with, Ernie Reyes Jr. as Zing, Jeremy Piven as a Versace salesman, Saul Rubinek a casino box man, Joel McKinnon Miller as Tex, and Gianni Russo as a pit boss, all have cameo appearances.
+Don Cheadle makes an uncredited appearance as Kenny, the owner of a Chinese restaurant in L.A. that also houses an illegal gambling den.

 Production

 Filming

 Filming took place between December 11, 2000 and April 30, 2001.

 Fake-money controversy

 The prop masters for the film created approximately $1 trillion in fake money to be used as props in the film.
-The money was realistic enough that some of the film's extras pocketed it and attempted to spend it illegally outside of the production, which led to said fake money being confiscated and destroyed by the United States Secret Service.
+The money was realistic enough that some of the film's extras pocketed it and attempted to spend it illegally outside of the production, which led to said fake money being confiscated and destroyed by the U.S. Secret Service.

 Music

 Lalo Schifrin returned to compose the score for the film.
 According to him, "The music for Rush Hour 2 is completely different from Rush Hour.
 The first 20–30 seconds of the main title is a reprise of the music from Rush Hour – but that's it."
 He said that Ratner had requested a "symphonic score", which he incidentally found suitable for Rush Hour 2:

 For the sequel, he asked me to do a symphonic score.
 It was bigger than life – like an epic score.
 I ignored the comedy – the actors took care of that.
 I played to the chases and the danger.
 It's a serious score in the sense of an "epic" score, like Raiders of the Lost Ark or an Errol Flynn film.
 Also, you must realize that the symphony orchestra allows many more possibilities.
 Mozart didn't need a rhythm section to "drive".
 I was able to create a lot of energy without the use of drums and electric guitars and all that.

 Schifrin performed the Rush Hour 2 score with the Hollywood Studio Symphony.
 Varèse Sarabande released the soundtrack album on compact disc in August 2001.
 In a 2001 interview with Dan Goldwasser for Soundtrack.Net, Schifrin was asked whether he would score Rush Hour 3, and he stated: "Oh, I'm not a prophet!"
 By 2007, he began composing the score for Rush Hour 3, which as of 2018, is his last motion picture score.